Vaccination and antibody titre testing

 To determine the optimal age of vaccination in kittens

 During the first period of their lives, kittens are protected through MDAs, which for the most part are obtained on the first day of life from the mother via the colostrum.
 These MDAs protect animals from infection but also interfere with immunization after vaccination (Addie et al., 1998).
 The level of MDAs will differ between litters and individual animals within litters depending on the antibody levels in the colostrum of the queens and the amount of colostrum ingested.
 Although POC tests could in principle be used to determine the time point at which interfering maternal antibodies have waned, its use in this situation should be, however, critically evaluated.
 Kittens would need to be re-tested every 2-3 weeks with POC tests since the optimal time point might not be determined by just taking a single blood sample at an age of 6-8 weeks.
-It is recognized that repeated blood sampling of young kittens in this way may be difficult and potentially stressful for the kittens, as well as costly, precluding routine adoption of this suggestion.
+It is recognized that repeated blood sampling of young kittens in this way can be difficult and potentially stressful for the kittens, as well as costly, precluding routine adoption of this suggestion.

 Data on the score or levels of MDAs at which vaccination will lead to active immunization are lacking.
 Also, differences in the performance of available vaccines in the presence of MDAs can be expected.
-Where titre testing is being used to decide upon the optimal age of first vaccination, a real titer, as produced by diagnostic laboratories, is preferable to a POC test on grounds of increased precision of the result.
+Where titre testing is being used to decide upon the optimal age of first vaccination, a real titre, as produced by diagnostic laboratories, is preferable to a POC test on grounds of increased precision of the result.
 Based on the antibody titre of the queen, and the average half-life of maternal antibodies (9.5 days for FPV MDA), an estimate of the age of first vaccination can be calculated, bearing in mind that individual kittens in a litter will suckle different amounts of colostrum.

 Antibody titre testing against FPV can be a useful and reliable tool to determine if a cat has developed antibodies after vaccination, and to decide if the individual animal needs revaccination at the time proposed in the general vaccination guidelines.
 In vaccinated adult animals, titre testing can be done yearly as part of the annual health check appointment which could also include a complete blood count, serum biochemistry and urinalysis at least in mature cats.
 Since data on the role of ageing of the immune system on the persistence of levels of antibodies are lacking, yearly testing in old animals (cats > 15 years) is strongly advised.
 Titre testing with POC tests is less suitable for determining the optimal age of immunization of kittens in the face of decreasing maternal antibody titres for reasons described above.